ui-router/sample-app-angular-hybrid/app/prefs/README.md

+This is an Angular module which is imported into the bootstrapped Angular Module

 ## Contents

-### The Preferences submodule states
+### Module

+- *prefs.module*.js: Defines the Angular Module for the Prefs feature module

+### States

-- *prefs.component*.js: A template/controller for showing and/or updating user preferences.
+- *prefs.state*.ts: A template/controller for showing and/or updating user preferences.

-### The Preferences submodule bootstrap

-- *prefs.module*.js: Defines and registers Prefs states
+### Components

+- *prefs.component*.ts: Displays and updates user preferences.